-Jane Peterson Original Vintage Antique American Impressionist French Rural Village Landscape Oil Painting
+Jane Peterson Original Vintage Antique American Impressionist Massachusetts Village Landscape Oil Painting

 Jane Peterson was a prominent American artist recognized for her vibrant and dynamic paintings that skillfully blend elements of Impressionism and Expressionism.